Thinkwise/docs/docs/kb/universal_alpha.md

 ### Troubleshooting

 - Download the latest Indicium Universal version, Universal version and run all upgrades and hotfixes on the SF and IAM.
 - Try running Universal and Indicium on the same server.
-The server name for both URLs must be the same.
+The domain name for both URLs must be the same.
-- Use fully qualified server names, like `server.thinkwisesoftware.com/indicium` instead of `server/indicium`.
+- Use fully qualified domain names, like `server.thinkwisesoftware.com/indicium` instead of `server/indicium`.
 - Test access to Indicium by accessing the URL directly with the used credentials.
 - Clear the cache of your browser.
 Alternatively, try incognito mode.
 - If possible, update your browser or switch to a recommended browser.
 - Ensure the user has access to the application in the Intelligent Application Manager or runtime configuration in the Software Factory.
 - Ensure a list bar menu or tile menu is available to the user.